Making a Will with Harold G Walker Solicitors

 What is a Will?

-A Will is a document recording your wishes which comes into effect on your death.
+A Will is a document recording your wishes which comes into effect upon death.
 It must be signed and witnessed properly to be valid.
 A Will is the only legally binding document for making your wishes known when you die.

 Can I make a homemade Will?

-We do not recommend homemade Wills.
-The law around the language used in Wills developed over hundreds of years.
+Homemade Wills are not recommended.
+The law around the language used in Wills has developed over hundreds of years.
 Courts have decided how certain words should be interpreted.
 The language used in homemade Wills may be difficult to interpret e.g. does “I leave all my money to my wife” include land and chattels?
 Often a homemade Will is not valid because of the uncertainty of the meaning or because the correct procedure for signing a Will has not been followed.